 “The way that the system works, it’s almost impossible for someone to replicate the computing power that happens on the back end to reverse engineer it, and somehow figure out what all those hashes are,” Agarwal says.

 Here’s an example of how blockchain is used to verify and record Bitcoin transactions.

-- A consumer buys Bitcoin.
+- A consumer buys Bitcoin or Ethereum.